The thank you page is one of the most overlooked pages on a marketing website.

 What a wasted opportunity!

-But there were a few smart bloggers and companies who used their thank you page to help them grow their business.
+But there were a few smart bloggers and companies who used their thank you page to help them grow their marketing funnel and their business.

 And those are the thank you pages that I’m going to focus on in this post.